stratapp/stratapp-website/_posts/2019-06-14-principles-by-ray-dalio.md

 \#stratapp frees you and your colleagues to deliver on everything described above.

-With #stratapp you can embrace radical transparency and achieve genuine org-wide collaboration - across all levels, roles and generations - within the relevant context of why the organization exists and what it is trying to achieve.
+With #stratapp you can embrace radical transparency and achieve genuine org-wide collaboration - across all levels, roles and generations - within the relevant context of why your organization exists and what you are trying to achieve.